Application Development Manager

 Readiness Manager for the Get On Work Experience Scheme

 From September 2013 to June 2014

-As the Readiness Manager my main task was to ensure that a work experience week runs smoothly.
+As the Readiness Manager my main task was to ensure that each of our work experience weeks ran smoothly.
 This involved liaising with more senior colleagues who would give talks to our trainees, as well as solving the logistical challenge of having rooms available for all group activities.
 I was also in charge of ordering and setting up loan devices for the work experience candidates.

 One of my other responsibilities was to organise and run our work experience week assessment centres together with the rest of the team.
 I also prepared and organised my own bespoke training sessions for candidates whenever it was required.

-Additionally I spent time helping out at ‘Schools’ and ‘Get Inspired’ events, which were a good opportunity to connect with young people who are interested in technology.
-Often I was the only person in a technical role at these events, which meant that I got a lot of engagement, questions, and also positive feedback, which was great.
+Additionally, I spent time helping out at ‘Schools’ and ‘Get Inspired’ events, which were a good opportunity to connect with young people who are interested in technology.
+Often, I was the only person in a technical role at these events, which meant that I got a lot of engagement and questions.